Clifford Robinson’s Cause Of Death Not Disclosed, NBA Star Suffered Health Ailments In Recent Years

 — Claudine Ewing (@ClaudineWgrz) August 29, 2020

-Further details of his passing were not immediately clear, including exactly how and when he died.
+Further details were not immediately clear, including exactly how and when he died.
 It was also not announced whether he died of natural causes.

-In the wake of his passing, many former players passed along condolences.
-That included UConn, where the talented big man was named to the All-Century Basketball team.
+In the wake of his passing, many former players passed along condolences, as well as UConn, where the talented big man was named to the All-Century Basketball team.

 “The UConn Basketball family mourns the loss of a legendary player and person, Clifford Robinson,” the university said in a statement.
 “Our thoughts and prayers are with Cliff’s family at this difficult time.”

-None of those offering condolences gave any further details on his passing, however.
+None of those offering condolences gave any further details.

 Robinson Suffered A Stroke, Had Tumor Removed In Recent Years